jobbrIO/docs/use/restApi.md

     "triggerType" : "instant"
 }
 ```
-> `isActive` is not required and will be automatically set to `true`, because an not active instant trigger would be a joke.
+> `isActive` is not required and will be automatically set to `true`, because a non-active instant trigger would be a joke.

 **Optional Properties** (Type related) <br/>
-* `delayedMinutes`: Amount of time (in Minutes) in which the start shall be delayed
+* `delayedMinutes`: Amount of time (in minutes) in which the start shall be delayed

 ##### Example Request (Scheduled)
 The minimal example to add an **scheduled** trigger is shown below: